 Using the above guidelines for our example event, we will look at a 20,000 capacity sell out 1 day show.
 For the sake of this example we will use an average spend of £6 for those who buy.

-20,000 visitors, of whom half are likely to buy food throughout the day, giving us 10,000 potential meals sold at the event.
+20,000 visitors, of whom half are likely to buy food throughout the day, gives us 10,000 potential meals sold at the event.

 Working on the premise that these 10,000 customers will spend £6 each this gives us a total event spend of £60,000.

-We have spoken to the Organiser who has confirmed that there will be 5 General Purpose units and 10 Special Purpose.
-General Purpose (GP) is the name given to traditional fast food / burger units, and Special Purpose are more specialist niche products, for example Caribbean or Paella.
+We have spoken to the organiser who has confirmed that there will be 5 general purpose units and 10 special purpose.
+General purpose (GP) is the name given to traditional fast food or burger units, while special purpose refers to more specialist niche products, like Caribbean or paella.

-In event catering, General Purpose tends to take the lion’s share of the business.
+In event catering, GP traders tend to take the lion’s share of the business.
 This is dependent on the event and area of the country, however, burgers are still the most popular food at events.
-GP units tend to take around 60% of the business - they also pay more in pitch fees for the privilege.
+GP units generally take around 60% of the business.
+They also pay more in pitch fees for the privilege.

 This is one way to work out your potential to earn money, we would always suggest that in terms of rent, you should be looking to pay between 10-25% of your potential takings on rent, obviously the lower the better.
 Any more than 25% and you will struggle to turn a profit.

-This version is based on your ability to turn out food when you need to, and requires you to honestly work out how much food you can actually turn out in a day, basing your tender on the average spend, multiplied by your capacity to deliver.
-So for example, if realistically you can serve 500 portions per day, then your potential earnings would be 500 x £6 or £3000, so offering between 10 - 25% of that as your tender, you would look to be paying between £300 and £750 in rent.
+This approach is based on your ability to turn out food when you need to, and requires you to honestly work out how much food you can actually turn out in a day.
+You then base your tender on the average spend, multiplied by your capacity to deliver.
+For example, if realistically you can serve 500 portions per day, then your potential earnings would be 500 x £6 or £3000.
+In that case, offering between 10 – 25% of your potential earnings as your tender, you would look to be paying between £300 and £750 in rent.